-Every year, 15 million students receive $150 billion in federal student aid through the U.S Department of Education to help cover the cost of college--including hard costs like tuition and fees and room and board as well as variable costs like supplies, computers, books and transportation.
-These funds are distributed in a variety of forms including grants, loans and work-study programs, and are only available to eligible students enrolled in eligible programs at eligible institutions, of which there are thousands in the U.S.
+In 2021, 10.5 million students received $125 billion in federal student aid through the U.S Department of Education to help cover the cost of college.
+These include fixed costs like tuition, fees, and room and board, as well as expenses like supplies, computers, books and transportation.
+These funds are distributed in the form of grants, loans and work-study programs, and are only available to eligible students enrolled in eligible programs at qualified schools.

-- Federal Pell Grant: Amounts change yearly, but the maximum award for the 2016-17 academic year is $5,815.
+- Federal Pell Grant: Amounts change yearly, but the maximum award for the 2022-23 academic year is $6,895.
 An individual student’s award is determined by the government based on financial need, school cost and attendance plans.
-The Federal Pell Grant does not need to be repaid by the student.
+This grant is not repaid by the student.

 - Teacher Education Assistance for College and Higher Education (TEACH) Grant: If your school participates in the TEACH Grant Program, students can be awarded up to $4,000 not based on need, but rather on their commitment to a career in teaching.
-Students must sign a TEACH Grant Agreement to Serve; if they do not fulfill the obligation, the grant is converted into a Direct Unsubsidized Loan as described below.
+Students must sign a TEACH Grant Agreement to Serve; if they do not fulfill the obligation, the grant is converted into a Direct Unsubsidized Loan.

 - Iraq and Afghanistan Service Grant: The U.S. Department of Education provides funds to help pay for the educational expenses of students who lost a parent or guardian in military service in Iraq or Afghanistan, based on specific requirements.